Early Intervention Challenged During Pandemic

 When schools faced mandatory shutdowns last spring during the pandemic, education shifted to virtual modes.

-For pre-kindergarten children needing Early Intervention for their special needs, meeting through Zoom or Facetime isn’t always effective.
+For pre-kindergarten children needing early intervention for their special needs, meeting through Zoom or Facetime isn’t always effective.
 Many parents delayed seeking the intervention.

 Cindy Toleman, director and CEO of Clinical Associates of the Finger Lakes based in Victor, serves families needing special education services for speech, language, occupational therapy, physical therapy and autism.
 Though she’s glad the state moved swiftly to approve teletherapy models, “it’s so difficult,” she said.
 “Not every family is prepared or has the ability to use that kind of service.
 It can’t be just phone calls but must include a video component.”